JacobConnor/giantmediadocs/docs/02-howtologin.md

 ## Alternate Way

-You can add /wp-admin to the end of your website URL and it will take you to the login screen.
+You can add /wp-admin to the end of your website URL and this will take you to the login screen.
 An example of this would be https://giantmedia.com.au/wp-admin